dmail-old/nodesite/test/Tester/readme.md

 	test.done();
 });

-it('set the third arguments as the function context', function(test){
+it('set the third argument as the function context', function(test){
 	var context;

 	iterate(array, function(value){